 Lifespan – 7/10

 To complete everything in the game will take around 15 to 20 hours, which whilst being about the average of most side scrollers on the Wii U, is still fairly impressive.
-Classic side scrollers could only be made to last a fraction of that timescale, but their respective franchises have been kept fresh with the inclusion of new side quests and additional curricular activities; and Woolly World is no exception.
-I’ve highly anticipated this game since it’s announcement at last year’s E3, and I was satisfied to see that it lasts this long.
+Classic side scrollers could only be made to last a fraction of that timescale, but their respective franchises have been kept fresh with the inclusion of new side quests and additional-curricular activities, and Woolly World is no exception.
+I’ve highly anticipated this game since its announcement at last year’s E3, and I was satisfied to see that it lasts this long.

 Storyline – 6/10

-The plot of the game, again in lieu of Super Mario tradition, is very straightforward; Yoshi must rescue all the other Yoshis after being unravelled and scattered by the wizard Kamek, and must then take the fight to Bowser Jnr.
+The plot of the game, again in lieu of Super Mario tradition, is very straightforward; Yoshi must rescue all the other Yoshis after being unraveled and scattered by the wizard Kamek, and must then take the fight to Bowser Jnr.
 The story of Yoshi’s Island was a little more interesting, since not only did it put players in the shoes of another character from the series, but it also explored the origins of Mario himself.
-But unfortunately, Woolly World doesn’t have very many interesting elements like that, and consequently, makes much less of an impact in terms of story.
+But unfortunately, Woolly World doesn’t have very many interesting elements like that, and consequently, it makes much less of an impact in terms of story.

 Originality – 6/10

 However, despite what it lacks in both story and uniqueness, Yoshi’s Woolly World makes up for in its gameplay above all else.
-It’s still a very enjoyable experience, and I recommend it to anyone with a Wii U. It’s certainly a better exclusive than many Xbox One games, and will prove a challenge to any fan of the platforming genre.
+It’s still a very enjoyable experience, and I recommend it to anyone with a Wii U. It’s certainly a better exclusive than many Xbox One games and will prove a challenge to any fan of the platforming genre.